Vince McMahon will step down during WWE misconduct probe

 McMahon will continue to oversee WWE’s creative content during the investigation, World Wrestling Entertainment said Friday, and named McMahon’s daughter, Stephanie, as interim CEO and chairwoman.

-Vince McMahon will appear on its live show "SmackDown" later Friday, WWE said on Twitter after it announced the changes in leadership of the organization.
+Vince McMahon will appear on its live show "SmackDown" later Friday, WWE said on Twitter after it announced the changes in leadership.

-The Wall Street Journal reported Wednesday that WWE was investigating an alleged $3 million settlement that McMahon paid to a departing female employee following a consensual affair.
+The Wall Street Journal reported Wednesday that WWE was investigating an alleged $3 million payment from McMahon to a departing female employee following a consensual affair.

 “I have pledged my complete cooperation to the investigation by the special committee, and I will do everything possible to support the investigation," McMahon said in a prepared statement Friday.
 “I have also pledged to accept the findings and outcome of the investigation, whatever they are."